nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions_with_detail.md

 ### Request Response ###

-The output is a proprietary JSON format, the content type is 'application/json'and elements will appear in no particular order.
+The output is a proprietary JSON format, the content type is 'application/json' and elements will appear in no particular order.

 The HTTP status will, under most circumstances be 200.
 If the query is successful the statusCode will be '0' or '' and the reason will be '' (empty string).